bradymholt/google-action-tiger/README.md

 This action is for private use only and is not published to the public Google Actions directory.
 To use it on a single Google account, run the following command.

 `./deploy.sh`

-## api.ai

-This action was originally created as an api.ai Agent and exported.
-The primary reason for this was because the Google Actions integration in api.ai only sets up the Action preview for 30 minutes and there is no way to control the `preview_mins` option sent to the Google Assistant API.

-Although not required, the Agent can be imported back into api.ai to allow for easy updates to the action.json file.

-### Import

-To import this action into api.ai for easier management you can do the following:

-1. Login to api.ai
-2. Create a new Agent called "tiger"
-3. Go to "Export and Import"
-4. Choose "Restore"
-5. Specify agent-api.ai.zip
-7. Go to Domains and turn off "Small Talk"

-### Export and update action.json

-After changes have been made in api.ai you can export the action by doing the following:

-1. Go to Integrations
-2. Turn on "Actions on Google" integration
-3. Enter "tiger" for invocation name
-4. Click Authorize
-5. Open dev console (Network tab) and then click "Preview"
-6. Copy the response from the XHR request to https://console.api.ai/api/agent/googleassistant/preview
-7. Replace contents of action.json in this repo